 - Shared purpose helps you attract, retain, and motivate talent.
 A study by PWC found that non-millennials are 2.3X more likely to stay when they have a strong connection to their employer’s purpose; millennials are a whopping 5.3X more likely to stay.
 Brand purpose will ultimately help leadership and recruiting teams determine which kinds of employees we should hire and how we should support them.

 - Purpose-driven brands grow faster.
-A strong strategy plus engaged employees yield good numbers.
+A strong strategy plus engaged employees yields good numbers.
 In fact, the Global Purpose Index reported that 42 percent of non-purpose-driven companies evinced a yearly decrease in revenue, while 85 percent of purpose-driven companies showed positive growth.

 With cultural and economic realities shifting daily, creating a purpose-driven brand has never been more important.
 Take the first step towards finding your own by writing down the shared beliefs you and your employees share about why the company exists.